wombleton/gitlaw-nz/acts/P/Petroleum Demand Restraint Act 1981.md

 *   \[Repealed\]

-    Section 20: repealed, on 1 April 1987, by [section 25(1)][53] of the Official Information Amendment Act 1987 (1987 No 8).
+    Section 20: repealed, on 1 April 1987, by [section 25(1)][55] of the Official Information Amendment Act 1987 (1987 No 8).

 #### Legal proceedings

 ##### 21 Offences

-*   Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $1,000 who---
+*   Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) wilfully resists, obstructs, or deceives, or attempts to deceive any court, authority, or person that is exercising or attempting to exercise any power or function under this Act or under any petroleum demand restraint regulations: